 Why I Created Grief Coach

 The idea for Grief Coach came to me on my flight home from a friend's funeral in 2015.
-Gordon & I had been friends since we were teenagers.
-I was flattered to have been asked to speak at his funeral, but I was also nervous, because Gordon was the best friend (and second cousin) of my husband, who had died by suicide over a decade earlier.
-So I knew there would be lots of people at Gordon's funeral who I hadn't seen for a long, long time.
+He and I had been friends for over 20 years.
+I was flattered to have been asked to speak at his funeral, but I was also nervous, because he was the best friend (and second cousin) of my husband, who had died by suicide over a decade earlier.
+So I knew there would be lots of people at the funeral who I hadn't seen for a long, long time.

-As I took my seat at the funeral, the woman next to me in my pew immediately asked how I knew Gordon.
+As I took my seat at the funeral, the woman next to me in my pew immediately asked how I knew the family.
 When I told her my name, her face collapsed.
 “Are you Barry’s widow?” she asked.
 She was visibly shaken.
 “I’m so sorry I didn’t reach out back then, Emma, I’ve been wondering about you all this time.
 How are you?
 Did you re-marry?
 I don’t know why we didn’t call you,” she explained.
 She was ashamed and apologetic.
-Over the next two days, I had dozens of similar conversations and heard an outpouring of regret and embarrassment.
+Over the next two days, I had dozens of similar conversations and heard an outpouring of regret.

 On my flight home from the funeral, I reflected on what had been an emotional, but also eye-opening, weekend.
 I thought about the fear and discomfort that had kept people from reaching out.
 I thought about the pain that their distance had caused me — but also the pain that their distance had caused them.
 For over a decade, people I cared about had been carrying around guilt and shame.

 It all seemed so unnecessary.
 I knew we could do better.

 So I started brainstorming about how I could help.
 At that point in my career I’d spent over 20 years developing online and mobile communities to drive change.
 I’d created mobile platforms to engage young voters, as well as one of North America’s first online crisis intervention chat lines.
 I’d seen technology be effective in those areas, and was sure it could also support people through their grief.